eleniharlan/elenijr.net/_posts/recipe/2015-01-22-butternut-squash-ribollita-pickled-shiitakes-chilli-oil.md

 ---

 ### Hangouttitude in South London
 Have I talked about the holy trilogy of South London pubs?
-I live near the Camberwell Arms, work near the Anchor & Hope, and make solemn pilgrimages whenever I can to the Canton Arms.
+I live near [the Camberwell Arms](http://www.thecamberwellarms.co.uk/), work near the [Anchor & Hope](http://www.anchorandhopepub.co.uk/), and make solemn pilgrimages whenever I can to the [Canton Arms](http://www.cantonarms.com/).
 All under the same loose ownership, each of these pubs has their own signature style, and bucketloads of hangoutittude.
-One icy cold winter night early in December, I had a pumpkin ribollita at the Camberwell Arms' bar, laced with chilli oil and washed down with a hearty Gamay (all 3 pubs have excellently priced and interesting wines by the carafe) which makes me feel warm all over just thinking about it.
+One icy-cold winter night early in December, I had a pumpkin ribollita at the Camberwell Arms' bar, laced with chilli oil and washed down with a hearty Gamay (all 3 pubs have excellently priced and interesting wines by the carafe) which makes me feel warm all over just thinking about it.

 ###Ribo-whatta?
 So WTF is ribollita anyway?
 As far as I can tell, it's a stew.
 The pumpkin was slightly mashed but still retained some shape and its own texture, not quite a puree.
 So as the weather has been once again presenting its worst the last couple weeks, a warming stew is just what's required and I set out to re-create the Camberwell Arms' genius.